lukso-network/LIPs/LSPs/LSP-16-UniversalFactory.md

 ## Deployment

-The `LSP16UniversalFactory` is deplpoyed at [`0x1600016e23e25D20CA8759338BfB8A8d11563C4e`](https://explorer.lukso.network/address/0x1600016e23e25D20CA8759338BfB8A8d11563C4e) on LUKSO using the [Nick Factory contract](https://github.com/Arachnid/deterministic-deployment-proxy/tree/master).
+The `LSP16UniversalFactory` is deployed at [`0x1600016e23e25D20CA8759338BfB8A8d11563C4e`](https://explorer.lukso.network/address/0x1600016e23e25D20CA8759338BfB8A8d11563C4e) on LUKSO using the [Nick Factory contract](https://github.com/Arachnid/deterministic-deployment-proxy/tree/master).
 The following explains how to deploy `LSP16UniversalFactory` at the same address on other EVM networks.

 ### LSP16UniversalFactory Deployment